yilingu0094/yilingu0094.github.io/_pages/publications.md

 Given the above proximities are <span style="color:DarkGoldenRod">nonlinear</span> operators, the unbiasedness of the random gradient in stochastic proximal methods would be lost.
-Consider the proximal Stochastic Gradient Descent Ascent (prox-SGDA),
+Consider the proximal Stochastic Gradient Descent Ascent (prox-SGDA) as an example,

 $$
 \begin{align}